EU Enacts Additional Phthalate Restrictions

 Under new Paragraphs 3 and 4, the cumulative use of the same four phthalates will be restricted to 0.1% by weight in the plasticized material of all articles, unless an exemption applies.
 These restrictions will go into effect on July 7, 2020.
 Available exemptions to Paragraphs 3 and 4 include:

-- Electrical and electronic equipment in scope of the RoHS Directive;
+- Electrical and electronic equipment in the scope of the RoHS Directive.

-- Certain medical devices and packaging of medicinal products; and
+- Certain medical devices and packaging of medicinal products.

 Entry 51 also now clarifies that the term “plasticized material” means any of the following homogeneous materials:

-- Surface coatings, non-slip coatings, finishes, decals, and printed designs; and
+- Surface coatings, non-slip coatings, finishes, decals, and printed designs.

 - Adhesives, sealants, paints, and inks.